atelier-saulx/based/packages/solid/README.md

 const App: Component = () => {
     return (
         <BasedProvider client={client}>
-            <UsersList/> // Will receive the BasedClient context injected by the Provider.
+            <UsersList/> // Will receive the BasedClient context injected by the BasedProvider.
         </BasedProvider>
     )
 }